smithylee81/MS1-SuburbanMassage/README.md

     - ##### A blend of natural earthy 'nurturing' colouring in conjunction with other nature orientated colours of purple/lilac blends to set a peaceful and tranquil scene for the user.

   - #### Typography
-    - ##### A bold but soft 'comforting feel' font was used to provide the user with a gentle experience in line with the overall purpose of the site in provding a relaxing and calming service.
+    - ##### A bold but soft 'comforting feel' font was used to provide the user with a gentle experience in line with the overall purpose of the site in providing a relaxing and calming service.

   - #### Imagery
-    - ##### To coincide with the colour scheme and overall 'feel' of the site a relaxing beach sunrise image with purple/lilac tones in the background is used, for that grounding and relaxation feel.
-A short video take of a massage to also help ensure there is no doubiety of the purpose of the site.
+    - ##### To coincide with the colour scheme and overall 'feel' of the site a relaxing image of someone having a massage is used for the main picture on the site with purple/lilac tones for that grounding and relaxation feel.

 - ### UX Design Planes
-    - #### Stategy
+    - #### Strategy
-        - ##### My aim of the design is to make this a simple, stress free, ease of use website for individuals wishing to book for a massage treament.
+        - ##### My aim of the design is to make this a simple, stress free, ease of use website for individuals wishing to book for a massage treatment.

     - #### Scope
-        - ##### For potential clients I want to provide them with a brief synopsis of my who I am, my background, qualifications and experience.
+        - ##### For potential clients I want to provide them with a brief synopsis of my who I am, my background, qualifications, and experience.
 Providing an option for contact also should they wish to ask more about the treatments on offer.

     - #### Structure
-        - ##### I want the site to be intuitive, consistent and easy to navigate.
-I aim to use seperate 'cards' to highlight the benefits of massage, the treatments on offer and details about me all in any easy to see layout.
-I aim to keep it minimilistic so that it's easy on the eye and not weighed down with too much detail and loose a potential clients interest.
+        - ##### I want the site to be intuitive, consistent, and easy to navigate.
+I aim to use separate 'cards' to highlight the benefits of massage, the treatments on offer and details about me all in any easy to see layout.
+I aim to keep it minimalistic so that it's easy on the eye and not weighed down with too much detail and loose a potential client’s interest.

     - #### Skeleton
         - ##### Wireframes - [View](https://github.com/smithylee81/MS1-SuburbanMassage/commit/c81d4eb5b4067c19c9ff527003819b947fb2f464) Note basic drawings have been produced rather than on the Balsamiq website due to time constraints, this will be added should time allow.